-We are committed to working collaboratively to improve the lives of children and families and enhancing family life to ensure that children have the best possible chances in life, whatever their health care needs.
+We are committed to working collaboratively to improve the lives of children and families and enhancing family life to ensure that children and their carers have the best possible chances in life, whatever their health care needs.

-Our research activity focuses on the lives of children, parents and families – particularly those whose lives are disrupted by illness, disability or disadvantage.
+Our research activity focuses on the lives of children, parents and families – with a particular emphasis on ways of enhancing health and well-being.
 Our aim is to undertake research that makes a difference to families and children.
 We aim to generate evidence which can be translated into changes in practice and which shapes policy.

 Our research is challenging and methodologically innovative, ranging from tool development and validation to realistic evaluation, narrative, participatory, arts-based and appreciative approaches.
 Our work is relevant to practice across a range of contexts.
 It has excellent fit with the key drivers and targets for promoting health, caring for and supporting families/children and facilitating life transitions.